Rating: ![]()

 By Tokuma Japan Communications

-Available in the US from AnimEigo on bilingual DVD.
+Available in North America from AnimEigo on bilingual DVD.
 Was previously available on subtitled or dubbed VHS, as well as bilingual LD (dub on one side, sub on the other).